canonical/ubuntu-packaging-guide/getting-set-up.rst

 configure your system to work with Launchpad.
 This section will focus on the following topics:

- * What Launchpad is, and creating a Launchpad account
+ * What Launchpad is and creating a Launchpad account
  * Uploading your GPG and SSH keys to Launchpad
  * Configuring Bazaar to work with Launchpad
  * Configuring Bash to work with Bazaar